RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 **Functions supported**

-A list of exported functions from rocblas can be found on the wiki
+A list of `exported functions <https://github.com/ROCmSoftwarePlatform/rocBLAS/wiki/4.Exported-functions>`_. from rocblas can be found on the wiki.

 rocBLAS interface examples
 #############################